onera/paradigm/doc/sphinx/source/user_manual/partitioning/extract_part.rst

 **Extract part** is a service for extraction of mesh regions based on arbitrary criteria.
 Meshes of dimension 0 (point clouds), 1, 2 and 3 are supported.
 Group information associated with extracted parts is preserved.
-Facilities for data transfer between input and extracted parts are provided.
+Facilities for data transfer between input and extracted parts are provided as well.

 Three extraction modes are available :